matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

     - FileInputStream
     - AudioInputStream
     - ByteArrayInputStream
-- Each of there objects can be constructed from an object of type InputStream.
+- Each of their objects can be constructed from an object of type InputStream.
 - Saving objects to files is a standard operation called **serialization**.

 **Chain of Input Stream**